Adding dependencies to binary Swift packages

 May 2, 2025 ·

-While regular Swift packages can define dependencies, binary packages can’t.
-But there is a way to make the Swift Package Manager fetch & link dependencies for a binary package.
+While regular Swift package targets can define dependencies, binary targets can’t.
+But there is a way to define dependencies for a binary Swift Package target.
+It’s just a little different.
 Let’s find out how.

 TLDR;

-If you just want to know how to add a dependency to a binary Swift package, and are not interested in the details, this is a quick summary.
-The rest of the article provides you with more details.
+If you just want to know how to add dependency to binary Swift Package targets, here’s a summary.

 // swift-tools-version: 6.0